TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Forger/Index.rst

    https://forger.typo3.org

-The majority of the work in the TYPO3 project is manager via a tool called Forger_, which acts as a read-only view on issues and reviews.
+The majority of the work in the TYPO3 project is managed via a tool called Forger_, which acts as a read-only view on issues and reviews.

 Forger_ performs several tasks, including: